salmanwnl44/Yavin-1/roadmap.md

 ### Day 3-4: Frontend Architecture & Design System

 **Tasks**:
-- [ ] Setup React with TypeScript and Vite (faster than Create React App)
+- [ ] Setup React with javascript and Vite (faster than Create React App)
 - [ ] Configure TailwindCSS for styling with custom design tokens
 - [ ] Setup Redux Toolkit with Immer for state management
 - [ ] Design component hierarchy and folder structure